gan-studio/Cookbook-Avatar/README.md

 # Video Avatar Generator

-A modern web application that leverages GAN.ai's API to create and manage video avatars.
+A modern web application that leverages GAN.AI's API to create and manage video avatars.

 ## Features